-The effect of diet on behaviour has been studied in many species – including humans and rats – but little work has been done to explore the link between diet and the normal behaviour of horses.
-This is quite surprising given how influential behaviour is on competition success and the desirability and value of leisure horses.
-No-one wants a spooky skittish ride, whether it’s for dressage or a hack on the common.
+The effect of diet on behaviour has been studied in many species – including humans and rats – but relatively little work has been done to explore the link between diet and the normal behaviour of horses.

-Despite evidence of strong links between nutrition and behaviour in humans, we cannot assume the same applies to horses.
-However, although the digestive system of the horse is very different from the human’s, the concept of Glycaemic Index still applies and it is important to understand this to appreciate how diet may affect behaviour.
+In addition, although the digestive system of the horse is very different from the human’s, the concept of Glycaemic Index (GI) still applies and it is important to understand this to appreciate how diet may affect your horse’s behaviour.